 This appreciation has been demonstrated by some of the most recent classic bike sales.
 One such forum, the Annual Motorcycles Auction of Las Vegas, Nevada, organized by the prestigious Bonhams auction firm and devoted exclusively to two-wheeled vehicles, has become one of the largest events of its kind.
-In its last edition, held in early 2014, the auction raised about $4.1 million, 30 percent more than the previous year, in a competition where record prices were paid for old units, including a 1940 Harley-Davidson sold for $159,000; a 1973 Ducati 750 Super Sport Green Frame that went for $137,000, and a 1954 BMW RS54 Rennsport auctioned at $126,000.
+In early 2014, the auction raised about $4.1 million, 30 percent more than the previous year, in a competition where record prices were paid for old units, including a 1940 Harley-Davidson sold for $159,000; a 1973 Ducati 750 Super Sport Green Frame that went for $137,000, and a 1954 BMW RS54 Rennsport auctioned at $126,000.

 As with many classic cars, you should also consider the added value when an iconographic component comes into play: a 1923 Indian Big Chief with sidecar, which after being restored in 1969 belonged to Steve McQueen, was sold for $126,000.
 And in another auction held in February, the Harley-Davidson that the Milwaukee company gave to Pope Francis reached more than $320,000, a sum that was allocated entirely to charity.

 These numbers show that there is a factor of appreciation on motorcycles with decades of history.
 But what criteria should we use to invest in a classic motorcycle?
 “First of all, the golden rule is always to buy what you like,” recommends Jared Zaugg, a classic bike specialist from Bonhams.
 “Never buy a bike (or car) that does not attract you.
 Thus, no matter what happens to the market, you will always be happy.”